Kriti-bit/3-Level-Classification-Approach/README.md

 | 1     | 24997                 |
 | 3     | 25003                 |

 #### The second level model has 3 possible classes.
 Label 2 is assigned to all the data points that have a target value of 2.
 Label 4 is assigned to all the data points that have a target value of 4.
 Label 0 is assigned to all the data points that have a target value of 0 or 1.
-The remaining data points are assigned a label of -1 and are not included while trainging the level 2 model.
+The remaining data points are assigned a label of -1 and are not included while training the level 2 model.

 | Label | Number of data points |
 | ----- | --------------------- |